-The message went out from Ireland coach Phil Simmons just as Kevin O'Brien was nearing his century: "Tell Kevin, once he gets his hundred he's got to win it for us now," recalls allrounder Andrew White of the evening of March 2, 2011 in Bangalore.
+The message went out from Ireland coach Phil Simmons just as Kevin O'Brien was nearing his century: "Tell Kevin, once he gets his hundred he's got to win it for us now," recalls allrounder Andrew White about the evening of March 2, 2011 in Bangalore.

-Chasing 328 against England in a World Cup group clash, Ireland were a sorry 111 for 5 halfway through.
+Chasing 328 against England in a World Cup group match, Ireland were a sorry 111 for 5 halfway through.
 Then O'Brien started hitting.
 Hard, far and strong, over and over.
 The Chinnaswamy Stadium went into a trance, and England surrendered to O'Brien's will.